What is it?

 Action Learning: A novel way of enabling discovery in groups.
 Action Learning works by bringing together a group of people to address specific issues that are 'sponsored' by one of the participants.
 People in the group initially pitch their challenge to each other and then the group choose one.
 The chosen person will then quickly introduce their challenge before opening up to questions from the group.
 All the questions must be open and only the chosen person can give answers.
 The facilitator helps the group to avoid closed questions or making suggestions.

 Action Learning can work with people across disciplines, companies, departments.
-I qualified as an Action Learning Set Facilitator with Action Learning Associates where you can find out even more about how it works!
+I qualified as an Action Learning Set Facilitator in 2015.
+I offer both ongoing Action Learning Set facilitation and ALS Facilitator training to enable organisations to 'self service' their Action Learning with internal staff members.

 Open Space Technology: Sometimes called 'World Cafe' OST is a facilitation method of working with groups of between 5 and 1,000 people.
 The theme of the conference is typically defined, but the agenda, focus and results will be developed by the participants at the event.
 This highly participative facilitation method really does pool the wisdom of crowds, allowing individuals and teams to define their terms of engagement and work together to solve problems and come up with new ideas.